EVERSE-ResearchSoftware/RSQKit/pages/tasks/research_software_security.md

 ## AI Disclosure

 This work was produced with the assistance of M365 Copilot based on GPT-5 reasoning model, Claude Opus 4.8 was subsequently used to check and modify the output.
+Claude Opus 5 was later used to verify sources and extend the page.
 Strict editorial control and factual verification was performed by the human author.